Tiger shark – Sea Tiger (Galeocerdo cuvier) – one of the most dangerous sharks

 - Sexual dimorphism occurs in tiger sharks, but females are larger – they can be up to 5 meters (16 ft 5 in) long.

 - Body length: 3.25–4.25 m (10 ft 8 in–13 ft 11 in), max 5.5 m (18 ft 1 in)

 - Newborn: 51–76 cm (20–30 in)

 - Weight: 385–635 kg (849–1,400 lb), record 1,524 kg (3,360 lb)

 Due to its size, the tiger shark can compete with another large species – the great white shark.

 Tiger shark – interesting facts

 - A female tiger shark was entered into the Guinness Book of Records due to her length of 5.5 meters (18 ft 1 in) and weight of 1524 kg (3,360 lb) – she was most likely pregnant at that time.
-While female caught in 1957 had measured 7.4 meters (24 ft 3 in) and weigh 3,110 kilograms (6,856 lb).
-These data, however, has never been confirmed.
+While the female caught in 1957 had measured 7.4 meters (24 ft 3 in) and weigh 3,110 kilograms (6,856 lb).
+This data, however, has never been confirmed.

 - The tiger shark is an attraction in recreational fishing.

 - Frequently it is caught also for the oil produced by its liver.
 It is widely believed that the oil contains a lot of vitamins.